Let’s address the first thing that I know is going to bring around the trolls as I talk about running overweight.

 - A motion control sports bra: Moving Comfort and Enell are two of the best I’m told!

-- Inclusive sizing brands: Checkout Skirt Sports, Nike, Athleta, Lola Getts
+- Inclusive sizing brands: Checkout Athleta, Lola Getts, Senita, Old Navy

-- High quality socks: checkout this whole post on finding them, it’s worth every penny
+- High quality socks that wick: checkout this whole post on finding them, it’s worth every penny

-- Body Glide – rub it everywhere to help with chaffing!
+- Find a great anti-chafing cream – rub it everywhere to help with chaffing!

 - Compression gear: this is a recommendation a few runners provided that it simply helped a bit like the sports bra to keep things feeling solid and in place for a more comfortable run!